We need to encourage parents with children and teenagers with different abilities to burst the bubble.

-Usually, when a child asks their parent or the adult in the room, „why does she talk like that?“ or when they stare at my fancy walking style, I curiously await the adults response and awkwardly they always get it wrong by either shushing the child to keep quiet or giving incorrect factors.
+Usually when a child asks their parent or the adult in the room, "Why does she talk like that?“ or "Why do they walk like that," I curiously await the adults response and awkwardly they always get it wrong by either shushing the child to keep quiet or giving incorrect factors.
 Here are some of the challenges that draw back inclusion of children with disabilities in the society.

-When it is said, Marginalization starts in baby class.
-It truly does start with how we teach our children about different abilities and expose them just as we do to any factor of the society.
-This becomes extremely difficult because the parents were also not taught about different abilities or exposed, they stumbled into them and crossed their fingers never to meet again.
+Marginalization starts in baby class.
+It truly does start with how we teach our children about different abilities and expose them just as we do to any factors of the society.
+This becomes extremely difficult because the parents were also not taught about different abilities or exposed.
+They stumbled into them and crossed their fingers never to meet again.
 Awareness plays a key role in these situations.

 It is tough for everyone, when you meet someone who looks different from you in your school/workplace holding back the prejudices and stereotypes, you don’t know how to act or react.
 You are expected to be inclusive, but how does one practice inclusion?
 Inclusion is a way of thinking and being that ensures that everyone in the society belongs regardless.

-Let’s rewind back, when we are children – we don’t see other children with different abilities, they are not in the playgrounds, not in Sunday school or madrasa, not in the estate or village parties and in school.
+Let’s rewind back, when we were children.
+We did not see other children with different abilities, they are not in the playgrounds, not in Sunday school or Madrasa, not in the estate or village parties and not in school.
 When we are teenagers, we don’t have teenagers with disabilities around, they are not in the gaming parlors, at the youth camps or just chilling out.
 We don’t see them because they are in their own bubble.

 Notably, parents/caregivers with children with different abilities create a bubble around them.
 Parents/caregivers have realized that society can be harsh and discriminating towards their children.
 With the intent of protecting and keeping them safe, they create a bubble.
 They prefer spending all the time with the child around them.
 They prefer them in special schools, in special playgroups, and with family or friends